ZJU-Robotics-Lab/Voxelization_API/README.md

 ## Voxelization on point clouds using cython wrapped CUDA/C++
-This code provide an api to voxelize input point cloud and output the occupied information of each voxel.
+This code provides an API to voxelize input point clouds and outputs the occupied information of each voxel.

 #### Requirements
 * cython (>=0.16)